 Suchitra Sen: The Gorgeous Actress

 The stature of this great actress is incomparable.
-It is highly reflected through the regard she received while addressed as Mrs. Sen or Sir in Bollywood.
+It is reflected in the applauds she received while addressed as Mrs. Sen or Sir in Bollywood.
 This Bengali actress emerged as the ‘First Indian’ to receive the Best Actress award in an International Film Festival.
 She was awarded this honor in the Third Moscow International Film Festival for her performance in Saat Paake Bandha, a Bengali movie, in 1963.

 Amartya Sen: Nobel Prize Winning Economist